 Staffers trade below trough valuations and have been weighed down by a prolonged downturn in staffing activity, driven by cautiousness from corporates and low candidate churn following the Covid-19 pandemic.
 While the potential long-term impact of AI on staffers remains uncertain, we believe these businesses are adaptable and current challenges appear largely cyclical rather than structural.
 Interestingly, in the US where AI adoption is most advanced, we are already seeing signs of improvement in staffing activity.

-The risk reward profile is very attractive over a three-to-five-year view as valuations reflect significant disruption, while offering substantial upside should a recovery in hiring activity materialise.
+The risk reward profile is attractive over a three-to-five-year view as valuations reflect significant disruption, while offering substantial upside should a recovery in hiring activity materialise.

 More recently, markets have reacted to AI disruption in increasingly irrational ways.
 Wealth managers are among the latest to be drawn into the sell-off, a sector that’s long endured disintermediation fears from robo-advice and lower-cost alternatives without having meaningful effects.